Classic $99 Discourse Install (You really want the Lite Install with https!)

 I am not a techie.
-Will I get enough support to get this up and running?
+Will I be able to get this up and running?

 Yes.
-I will send you instructions to make three changes to your DNS records, one for the address of you site, and two TXT records required for mail delivery.
-After that, you will need to log in to Mailgun and click a button to get Mailgun to check those records and activate your domain.
-I include instructions to make this easy for Normal People.
+I will send you instructions to make changes to your DNS records: one for the address of you site, and two TXT records required for mail delivery.
+After that, you will need to log in to Mailgun and click a button to get Mailgun to verify those records and activate your domain.

 What do I pay after the installation?